pjakiela/ECON523/exercises/E5-TWFE.md

 different times, it is a useful setting for exploring the strengths and weaknesses of TWFE.

-You can access the in-class activity as a [do file](ECON523-E5-in-class.do) or [pdf](ECON523-E5-in-class.pdf).

-You can also access the empirical exercise as a [do file](ECON523-E5-questions.do) or [pdf](ECON523-E5-questions.pdf).

 <br>

 ## Getting Started

 Before you begin, create a do file (with all the standard stuff at the top) that downloads [the data set](https://pjakiela.github.io/ECON523/exercises/E5-fpedata.dta).
 Familiarize yourself with the data.
 What years does it cover?
-What variable indicates the year in which a country implemented free primary education (FPE)?
+The variable **fpe_year** indicates the year in which a country implemented free primary education (FPE).
 How many countries implemented FPE?

 <br>